j3seer/Securinets-CTF-Finals-2022-Writeup/README.md

 So to abuse this we can try and redirect to a url just to test if the base tags are working

-We can use this payloads
+We can use this payload

 ```
 '><base href="https://example.com">